-- A FileNet Image Services Root/Index server and Storage Library server must use the same operating system platform. - An Application server that uses the Windows operating system can be configured with any UNIX or Windows FileNet Image Services system. - A remote relational database server can use an operating system that is different from the FileNet Image Services Root/Index server and Storage Library server. - Oracle relational databases can be installed on either local or remote UNIX or Windows servers. - Oracle relational databases can also be installed on remote Linux servers.
+- A FileNet Image Services Root/Index server and Storage Library server must use the same operating system platform. - An Application server that uses the Windows operating system can be configured with any UNIX or Windows FileNet Image Services system. - A remote relational database server can use an operating system that is different from the FileNet Image Services Root/Index server and Storage Library server. - DB2 relational databases must always be installed on remote AIX or Solaris servers. - Oracle relational databases can be installed on either local or remote UNIX or Windows servers. - Oracle relational databases can also be installed on remote Linux servers.